-The V&A’s Anti-Racism Task Force (ARTF) is one part of the Museum's broader work on EDI.
-Its work has highlighted the need for underrepresented or excluded staff to create and control safe spaces for discussion and exploration and provide mechanisms for learnings and outcomes from these groups to effect real institutional impact.
-We want to ensure that Museum staff who embody marginalised identities and/or service based roles are part of the creative and leadership process, to ensure that staff and Museum priorities are not influenced by homogenous perspectives.
+The ARTF works to ensure that underrepresented staff can create and control safe spaces for discussion and exploration to effect real institutional impact.
+It recognises particularly that museum staff who embody marginalised identities and/or service-based roles should be part of the creative and leadership process, in order to ensure that staff and museum priorities are not influenced by homogenous perspectives.

 The ARTF defined three core principles that underpin this important work across the Museum: